zaiisao/Documentation/en/Interactive Broadcast/start_live_mac.md

 <div class="alert note"><li>According to the requirements of Apple: <ul><li>Mac software distributed in the Mac App Store must enable the <b>App Sandbox</b> setting.
 See details in <a href="https://developer.apple.com/app-sandboxing/">Apple News and Updates</a>.<li>Mac software distributed outside the Mac App Store must enable the <b>Hardened Runtime</b> setting.
 See details in <a href="https://developer.apple.com/news/?id=09032019a">Apple News and Updates</a>.</li></ul><li>The <b>Hardened Runtime</b>’s library validation prevents an app from loading frameworks, plug-ins, or libraries unless they’re either signed by Apple or signed with the same team ID as the app.
 When you face with problems such as failure to enumerate the virtual camera, check <b>Hardened Runtime -> Runtime Exceptions -> Disable Library Validation</b> to disable the library validation. </li></div>

-## Implement the basic broadcast
+## Implement the basic live interactive streaming

-This section introduces how to use the Agora SDK to make an interactive broadcast.
-The following figure shows the API call sequence of a basic video broadcast.
+This section introduces how to use the Agora Video SDK to start the live interactive video streaming.
+The following figure shows the API call sequence of the live interactive video streaming.

 ![](https://web-cdn.agora.io/docs-files/1570604601537)

 ### 1. Create the UI

-Create the user interface (UI) for the interactive broadcast your project.
+Create the user interface (UI) for the interactive video streaming in your project.
 Skip to [Import the class](#ImportClass) if you already have a UI in your project.

-If you are implementing a video broadcast, we recommend adding the following elements into the UI:
+If you are implementing the interactive video streaming, we recommend adding the following elements into the UI:

-- The view of the broadcaster
+- The view of the host
 - The exit button

 When you use the UI setting of the demo project, you can see the following interface: